 2.2.2 | Measuring whales

-Drone footage was quality-rated on a scale of 0 – 8, with 0 being high quality and 8 being low quality, based on the level of glare, sea-surface disruption, focus, and exposure.
+Drone footage was quality-rated on a scale of 0 – 8, with 0 being high quality and 8 being low quality, for several attributes: level of glare, sea-surface disruption, focus, and exposure.
 Only recordings with a quality rating ≤ 4 were included in the analysis.
 Within high-quality videos, we extracted still images using the behavioural analysis software BORIS (Friard & Gamba 2016).
 We selected frames where whales were lying mostly flat at the water surface, located near the center of the frame, and where the drone camera was positioned at nadir relative to the water surface.
+As we attempted to capture a broad size range of individuals, we note that measured whales are not a random sample of the population.

 For each whale, we measured the total length (TL) and two alternative nose length measures—snout-to-flipper length (SnF) and snout-to-dorsal-fin length (SnD)—in pixels (Figure 1).
 TL was measured piecewise from the snout to the fluke notch, SnF was measured from the snout to the transversal intersection of the base of the flippers with the spine, and SnD was measured from the snout to the caudal base of the dorsal fin.
 To estimate nose proportions, we calculated the nose-to-body ratio (NR) by dividing SnF or SnD by TL (in pixels), resulting in two metrics: NRflipper and NRdorsal, respectively.

-TL was converted from pixels to meters using Equation 2, incorporating the corrected drone altitude (Hc) calculated using Equation 5.
+TL was converted from pixels to meters using Equation 2, incorporating the corrected drone altitude (Hc) calculated using equation (5).

-To capture inter-image variability, we attempted to measure each whale at least three times per recording.
+To capture inter-image variability, we measured each whale at least three times per recording.
 However, obtaining SnD and SnF measurements was sometimes hindered by whale positions and visibility.
 As sperm whales often tuck their flippers against their body, the insertion point of the flipper could not always be observed from the drone’s perspective, which impeded measuring SnF.
 SnD measurements were limited by light and water conditions, or when the dorsal fin gradually tapered into the body without a clear boundary.
+To compare the variability across images, we obtained average coefficients of variance (CV), calculated by dividing the standard deviation (SD) by the mean for measures taken from the same individual.

 Figure 1.
 Aerial images of a sperm whale showing landmarks used to measure sperm whale morphometry (s = snout; f = flipper insertion point; d = dorsal fin; t = tail-stalk; n = fluke notch).
 Total length (TL) measures the piece-wise distance from s to d, to t, to n (a).
 Snout-to-dorsal fin length (SnD) measures the distance from s to d (b).
 Snout-to-flipper length (SnF) measures the distance from s to the midpoint of the spine that intersects perpendicularly with f (c).